Austria–United States relations

-Austrian Embassy in Washington, D.C.
+Austria and the United States are geopolitical and commercial trade partners.
 The U.S. Embassy in Austria is located in Vienna.
-Since 2023, the United States Ambassador to Austria is Victoria Reggie Kennedy.

-The Austrian Embassy in the U.S. is located in Washington, D.C.
+Since 2025, the United States Ambassador to Austria is Arthur Fisher.
+The Austrian Embassy in the U.S. is located in Washington, D.C., and is led by Ambassador Petra Schneebauer.

+Austria first recognized the United States in 1797, and formal diplomatic relations were established between the Austrian Empire and the U.S. in 1838.
+Relations were interrupted by World War I, as Austria-Hungary fought opposite of the U.S., and again during World War II following the Anschluss.
+Ties resumed strongly after 1945 as the United States played an essential role in Austria's postwar reconstruction, including through the Marshall Plan and Austrian State Treaty.
+Since then, the two countries have maintained close relations, cooperating on educational exchange, science and technology, trade, and cultural diplomacy.

 History

-History of relations prior to World War I
+18th and 19th centuries

 The Archduchy of Austria never held any colonies in the Americas.
-Nevertheless, a few Austrians did settle in what would become the United States prior to the 19th Century, including a group of fifty families from Salzburg, exiled for being Lutherans in a predominantly Catholic state, who established their own community in Ebenezer, Georgia in 1734.
+Nevertheless, a few Austrians did settle in what would become the United States prior to the 19th century, including a group of fifty families from Salzburg who were exiled for being Lutherans in predominantly Catholic Austria.
+The Salzburg Protestants established their own community in Ebenezer, Georgia, in 1734.

-Austria stayed neutral during the American Revolutionary War, eventually joining the First League of Armed Neutrality, a league of European states organized by Catherine the Great of Russia during the war to protect neutral shipping, which was often under the threat of being seized or interrupted by the Royal Navy.

-Austria, as the epicenter of an empire ruled by a monarch, was initially reluctant to support the American Revolution, given that the goal of the revolution was to liberate a group of colonies from the tyrannical rule of a foreign monarch.
+Austria stayed neutral during the American Revolutionary War.
+It joined the First League of Armed Neutrality, a league of European states organized by Catherine the Great of the Russian Empire during the war to protect neutral shipping, which was often under the threat of being seized or interrupted by the Royal Navy.
+Austria, the epicenter of the Habsburg monarchy, was initially reluctant to support the American Revolution, given that the goal of the revolution was to liberate a group of colonies from the tyrannical rule of a foreign monarch.
 The Continental Congress had tried to establish diplomatic relations in 1777 by sending William Lee to Vienna, but the Austrian government did not officially receive him.
-Eventually, Austria did officially recognize the United States as an independent country when, in 1797, Conrad Frederick Wagner was accepted as U.S. Consul at Trieste.

-U.S. diplomats to Austria served in the Habsburg-held cities of Trieste and Venice before an American consulate was established in Vienna on October 10, 1829 (followed by the establishment of a U.S. legation in Vienna headed by Henry A.P.
-Muhlenberg in 1838, with the elevation to embassy status occurring in 1902).
+Austria officially recognized the United States as an independent country in 1797 when Conrad Frederick Wagner was accepted as U.S. Consul at Trieste.
+U.S. diplomats to Austria subsequently served in the Habsburg-held cities of Trieste and Venice before an American consulate was established in Vienna on October 10, 1829.
+This was followed by the establishment of a U.S. legation in Vienna headed by Henry A.P.
+Muhlenberg in 1838, with the elevation to embassy status occurring in 1902.
 The United States and the Austrian Empire signed a treaty regarding commerce and navigation in 1829.
-An Austrian legation headed by Baron de Mareschal arrived in Washington, D.C. in 1838.
+An Austrian legation headed by Baron de Mareschal arrived in Washington, D.C., in 1838.